bihai/Notedown/README.md

 # Notedown

-Notedown is a simple Markdown editor written in Typescript that runs within Node-webkit.
+Notedown is a simple AngularJS powered Markdown editor written in Typescript that runs within Node-webkit.

 To get it up an running, clone this repo and run